lvzeyu/zeyu_homepage/content/authors/admin/_index.md

   link: uploads/cv_zeyu_lyu.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: mailto:lyu.zeyu.r8@dc.tohoku.ac.jp
+email: mailto:lyu.zeyu@iss.u-tokyo.ac.jp

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Zeyu Lyu is a PhD candidate at the Computational Humanities and Social Sciences lab, Tohoku University.
+Zeyu Lyu is a Project Researcher at the Institute of Social Science, The University of Tokyo.
 His primary interests involve employing big data and computational methods in the area of sociology, communication and politics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_zeyu_lyu.pdf" "newtab" >}}resumé{{< /staticref >}}.